zotya/eea.annotator/README.rst

 ===============

-1. Go to Plone Site Setup > EEA Annotator Settings and enable inline comments for your content-types (default enabled for Page);
+1. Go to Plone Site Setup > EEA Annotator Settings and enable inline comments for your content-types (default enabled for Page).
-2. Go to your work-space within Plone Site and add a new object (Page) or user an existing one;
+2. Go to your work-space within Plone Site and add a new object (Page) or user an existing one.
-3. In view mode select text you want to comment on and add an inline comment;
+3. In view mode select text you want to comment on and add an inline comment.
 4. Within edit form > Settings Tab you can contextually disable inline comments.
 5. You can also add an "Inline comments" portlet in order to overview all inline comments on this page.